arambazamba/ms-600/readme.md

 > Note: Please do not use a Production Account for Training

-> Note: Azure Passes can only be used once per e-mail account (Live ID)

 ## Contributing

 Feel free to contribute.
 When contribute implement your changes / additions on a feature branch in your fork and issue a pull request after completion.
 An introduction video into forks and pull requests can be found [here](https://www.youtube.com/watch?v=nT8KGYVurIU)